rossdakin/rossdakin.github.io/about.md

 permalink: /about/
 ---

-Hi, I'm Ross
+Hi,

-This will soon be my little corner of the web.
+This is my little corner of the web.

-—rd
+—Ross